 In 1980, two Minnesota hockey players, rummaging through a sporting goods retailer, discovered a pair of inline skates and decided this would make for a perfect hockey training device during the off-season.

 They refined the skate and began assembling the first Rollerblade® skates in the basement of their parents’ Minneapolis home.

-It was that same year when they founded the company that would become Rollerblade®.
+That same year, they founded the company that would become Rollerblade®.

-In the early ‘90s, international distribution was first realized with the establishment of several distributorship.
+In the early ‘90s, international distribution was first realized by establishing several distributorships.

 Also, in 1991 Nordica, a member of the Benetton Group, purchased a 50% stake in the company.